streamcode9/software-design/README.md

 ### Minimalism - use as less fetuses of the language/library/etc as possible

-use defaul OS/editor/etc apps and setup without customizations
+use defaul OS/editor/etc apps and setup without customizations aka vanilla style

 ### Loose Coupling and High Cohesion